lishamhlanga/Donegal-Famous-Beaches/README2.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://lishamhlanga.github.io/Donegal-Famous-Beaches/
+The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html

 ## Credits

+In this section you need to reference where you got your content, media and extra help from.
+It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

+You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content